gushers/candybar/README.md

 # Candybar 🍫 [![Build Status](https://travis-ci.org/gushers/candybar.svg?branch=master)](https://travis-ci.org/gushers/candybar)

 A simple `<canvas>` rendering engine and collection of classes and utils.
-And by "engine" I mean about as advanced as a broken scooter 🛴
+And by "engine" I mean about as advanced as a broken scooter 🛴 on fire 🔥

 🚨 **This is an alpha release**